0xb0b1/blog/content/posts/building-event-sourced-banking-system-go.md

 tags: ["golang", "event-sourcing", "CQRS", "DDD", "architecture", "backend"]
 ---

-# Building an Event-Sourced Banking System in Go

 I wrote about [CQRS and Event Sourcing patterns](/posts/cqrs-event-sourcing-go-blog-post) a while back, covering the theory and concepts.
 But theory only gets you so far.
 This time, I'm sharing something different: **a complete, working implementation** you can run, study, and extend.

 The project is called [eventsource](https://github.com/0xb0b1/eventsource) — a banking system that demonstrates Event Sourcing and CQRS in action.
 Let's break down how it all fits together.